 Having trouble getting the content you've created to show up in your test emails?

-Make sure to double check both the Text and HTML versions of your content in your message body.
+If you have elected to manually edit the Plain-Text Message Body, make sure to double-check both the Plain-Text and HTML versions of your content in your message body.
 If you make changes to one version, you'll also need to update the other so that they match.
 Most recipients will see the HTML version.

 How do I know if the email was sent?

-On the Details tab of each Individual Response found on the Responses tab, you will have success or fail message on the page with the Send Email action.
-You can re-fire the action from here.
+On the Details tab of each Individual Response found on the Responses tab, you will have a success or fail message on the page with the Send Email action.
+You can re-fire the action from here, if needed.

 Why are my emails not being sent?